Comfort food made vegan, beginning with your Vitamix

 - If not, soak in boiling water as soon as you see this, the longer the better

-- Pour 1 cup (8 oz) of broth in a small bowl to the side
+- Reserve 1 cup (8 oz) of broth on the side

 - Heat the rest of the vegetable broth in large pot on medium heat